-IMPORTANT - Be sure that the rudder is always fully down in position, otherwise the rudder gets hard weather helm.
+IMORTANT - Be sure that the rudder is always fully down in position, otherwise the rudder gets hard weather helm.

-Do regularly check the downhaul cable for kinks or damage.
 The rudder is not designed to be used while sailing in no other position than fully down, otherwise the rudder system will bend and be loose or even break off.

-To pull up the rudder, release the downhaul line and lift the wooden tiller a bit and pull the lifting line on top of the tiller.
+To pull up the rudder, release the downhaul line and lift the wooden tiller.
 Also regularly check the bolt where the rudder is bolted to the rudder head (key No 19).